Hurricane Melissa's devastating, deadly destruction leaves Jamaica, Haiti, Cuba reeling

 Melissa not done yet

-Melissa was a Category 2 storm with top sustained winds near 100 mph and was moving north-northeast at 21 mph, the center said.
+Melissa was a Category 2 storm with top sustained winds near 105 mph and was moving north-northeast at 21 mph, the center added.

-Melissa's core was about 145 miles northeast of the central Bahamas and about 755 miles southwest of Bermuda, the NHC said.

-The storm was forecast to pass near or to the west of Bermuda late Thursday and may strengthen further before weakening agaliln on Friday.
+"Melissa is expected to pass to the northwest of Bermuda later today and tonight," the NHC pointed out. " ...
+Slight strengthening is possible today before weakening likely begins on Friday.
+Tropical storm conditions will begin on Bermuda later today, with hurricane conditions expected there tonight."